Lyrics: Robert Hunter

 In a shack way back on the skirts of the fens of Terrapin

-The deacon himself dealt all the night
+The demon himself got drunk all night (note 4)

 Collapsed at the sunrise service, he was very tight